frequently asked questions

 All we do is extract it gently from the honeycomb, and store in a safe way, before we bottle it in glass jars and send it to you.

 The very best Manuka honey is found in New Zealand’s most remote locations, without access by road.
 And we do all we can to avoid damaging or disrupting our bees’ native bush home.
 Often the best way to access these pristine areas is by gently lifting hives in and out using helicopters.
 Our founder Jim often flies the hives in himself so he can make sure they’re safe and sound.

 Our customers have some very creative ways to use Manuka honey.
 They love it with breakfast on toast or drizzled over porridge or in cooking.
 Honey in your tea or hot drink is great when it’s cold out.
 We even know of people who have a spoonful before they exercise.

 Manuka trees grow in very remote wild parts of New Zealand.
 This makes it a real challenge for our intrepid beekeepers to get to our hives.
 Each section of Manuka bush only produces nectar for 3-4 weeks each year, and depending on the weather during flowering, yields can be very low.
 It’s also rare to find honey with very high concentrations of Manuka honey, which is selected and independently tested to have an MGO rating of at least 300.
 The good stuff is so good, that demand is overtaking supply.
 And as honey lovers discover the benefits of high rated Manuka honey, they’re demanding top quality stuff, cottoning on to what’s worth their money, and getting better at spotting the fakes.
 In fact, if you see cheap Manuka honey on the shelf, it’s probably not the real deal.

-Some honey makers use UMF (Unique Manuka Factor) to measure their honey.
 We use the MGO rating number because it’s directly proportional to the amount of methylglyoxal in the honey.
 That’s why we test and guarantee the MGO level in your honey.
 You may be familiar with other rating systems though, so here’s a handy conversion table.